-2. In consultation with the specific Program Chair of the college in which the course is offered, the faculty member is to select one or more of the following sanctions: Require that the student repeat any work affected by the violation of the Academic Integrity Policy.
-Assign the student a lower grade for the assignment (this is not necessarily a grade of zero).
-(0)the student a failing grade for the course (this is not necessarily a grade of (0)Assign zero).
+- Require that the student repeat any work affected by the violation of the Academic Integrity Policy. - Assign the student a lower grade for the assignment (this is not necessarily a grade of (0) zero). - Assign the student a failing grade for the course (this is not necessarily a grade of (0) zero).